hedlund/YubiKey-Guide/README.md

 Consider purchasing a pair and programming both in case of loss or damage to one of them.

+# Download Debian Live CD

+To minimize the risk of accidental leakage of the keys, I (as many others) used a Debian Live CD when settings up the keys.

+So start with downloading a Debian Live install image from [here](https://www.debian.org/CD/live/) - I used the 8.7.0-amd64 one (with a Gnome desktop).
+To easily flash the ISO to a USB drive, you can use [Etcher](https://etcher.io/).

+If you're booting on a MacBook Pro a tip is to boot the Live CD with a thunderbolt ethernet adapter attached, as then networking will work out of the box.
+AT least for my hardware there were some problems getting WiFi to work without internet access to download drivers.
+Having a wired connection also makes it really easy to absolutely cut the connection later in the process if you want an offline machine while generating the keys.

 # Install required software

 You will need to install the following software:

     $ sudo apt-get install -y gnupg2 gnupg-agent pinentry-curses scdaemon pcscd yubikey-personalization libusb-1.0-0-dev

+When booting on the Debian Live CD I also needed the following softwares:

+    $ sudo apt-get install -y curl libusb-dev cryptsetup haveged

+The last one - `haveged` - is an entropy harvesting daemin that will improve the entropy in th eentropy pool, which will speed up key generation.

 You may also need to download and install more recent versions of [yubikey-personalization](https://developers.yubico.com/yubikey-personalization/Releases/) and [yubico-c](https://developers.yubico.com/yubico-c/Releases/):